On the Provability Logic of HA: Introduction

 \section{Introduction}

-Provability logic is a propositional modal logic with the following intended meaning for $\Box A$: ``$A$ is provable in some formal theory $\sft$".
-The first such explicit interpretation for modal operator is \citep{Godel33}, where it uses provability interpretation for the modal operator $\Box $ in classical modal logic ${\sf S4}$ for embedding of intuitionistic propositional logic $\ipc$ in ${\sf S4}$.
-This result together with G\"odel's arithmetization of syntax/proof for the aim of incompleteness theorems \citep{Godel}, are start points to the field of provability logic.
-Since then in this field of study, many interesting researches have been done and still many problems remains open.
-We refer the reader to \citep{VisBek,ArtBekProv} for surveys on them.
-A celebrated result in provability logic, is the characterization of provability logic of Peano Arithmetic $\PA$ \citep{Solovay,Lob}.
-More precisely, \citep{Solovay,Lob} prove that $\GL\vdash A$ iff for every arithmetical $\PA$-interpretation $\apa$ we have $\PA\vdash \apa(A)$, in which $\GL$ is the G\"odel-L\"ob logic defined as ${\sf K4}$ plus the L\"ob's principle $\Box(\Box A\to A)\to\Box A$.
-Also $\apa$ is called $\PA$-interpretation if the following conditions met: \begin{itemize} \item $\apa(a)$ is an arbitrary first-order sentence in the language of arithmetic for every atomic $a$. \item $\apa$ commutes with boolean connectives $\vee$, $\wedge$ and $\to$. \item $\apa(\Box A)$ is an arithmetization (formalization in the first-order language of arithmetic) for: ``$\apa(A)$ is provable in $\PA$". \end{itemize} For more details see \citep{Smorynski-Book,Boolos}.
-It is well-known that the mentioned result is robust, i.e.~it can be generalized to other strong-enough first-order \textit{classical} theories like ${\sf I\Delta_0}+{\sf exp}$, ${\sf ZF}$ and $\ZFC$.
+Provability logic is a propositional modal logic in which the formula $\Box A$ is interpreted to mean: ``$A$ is provable in a given formal theory $\sft$''.
+The first explicit interpretation of a modal operator in this manner appears in \citep{Godel33}, where provability is used to interpret the modal operator $\Box$ in the classical modal logic ${\sf S4}$, in order to embed intuitionistic propositional logic $\ipc$ into ${\sf S4}$.
+This result, together with G\"odel's arithmetization of syntax and proof for the incompleteness theorems \citep{Godel}, mark the origins of the field of provability logic.
+Since then, considerable research has been conducted in this area, and many problems remain open.
+We refer the reader to \citep{VisBek,ArtBekProv,sep-logic-provability} for comprehensive surveys.

+A celebrated result in provability logic is the characterization of the provability logic of Peano Arithmetic $\PA$ \citep{Solovay,Lob}.
+More precisely, \citep{Solovay,Lob} prove that $\GL\vdash A$ if and only if, for every arithmetical $\PA$-interpretation $\apa$, we have $\PA\vdash \apa(A)$, where $\GL$ is the G\"odel-L\"ob logic, defined as ${\sf K4}$ plus L\"ob's principle $\Box(\Box A\to A)\to\Box A$.
+Here, $\apa$ is called a $\PA$-interpretation if it satisfies the following conditions: \begin{itemize} \item $\apa(a)$ is an arbitrary first-order sentence in the language of arithmetic for every atomic proposition $a$. \item $\apa$ commutes with the Boolean connectives $\vee$, $\wedge$, and $\to$. \item $\apa(\Box A)$ is an arithmetization (a formalization in the first-order language of arithmetic) of the statement: ``$\apa(A)$ is provable in $\PA$''. \end{itemize} For further details, see \citep{Smorynski-Book,Boolos}.
+This result is known to be robust; it can be generalized to other sufficiently strong first-order \textit{classical} theories such as ${\sf I\Delta_0}+{\sf exp}$, ${\sf ZF}$, and $\ZFC$.